saura101/saura101/README.md

-- 👋 Hi, I’m @saura101 , IT undergrad
+- 👋 Hi, I’m @saura101 , IT graduate
-- 👀 I’m interested in ... tech stuff
+- 👀 I’m interested in ... new tech stuff
 - 🌱 I’m currently learning ...
-WebDevelopment
+Web Development
 - 💞️ I’m looking to collaborate on ...
+Web projects of the same tech stack
 - 📫 How to reach me ...souradeepghosh00@gmail.com

 <!---